Ayesha Harruna Attah: The Hundred Wells of Salaga (2019)

 Aminah lives an idyllic life until she is brutally separated from her home and forced on a journey that transforms her from a daydreamer into a resilient woman.
 Wurche, the willful daughter of a chief, is desperate to play an important role in her father's court.
 These two women's lives converge as infighting among Wurche's people threatens the region, during the height of the slave trade at the end of the nineteenth century.

-Through the experiences of Aminah and Wurche, The Hundred Wells of Salaga offers a remarkable view of slavery and how the scramble for Africa affected the lives of everyday people.
+Through the experiences of Aminah and Wurche, The Hundred Wells of Salaga depicts slavery and how the scramble for Africa affected the lives of everyday people.

 The Deep Blue Between (2020)

 Twin sisters Hassana and Husseina's home is in ruins after a brutal raid.
-But this is not the end but the beginning of their story, one that will take them to unfamiliar cities and cultures, where they will forge new families, ward off dangers and truly begin to know themselves.
-As the twins pursue separate paths in Brazil and the Gold Coast of West Africa, they remain connected through shared dreams of water.
-But will their fates ever draw them back together?
+The twins pursue separate paths in Brazil and the Gold Coast of West Africa, and they remain connected through shared dreams of water.

-A sweeping adventure with richly evocative historical settings, The Deep Blue Between is a moving story of the bonds that can endure even the most dramatic change.